-Whether you are planting tulip bulbs as flower bed ideas, in containers or even hanging baskets, you are guaranteed plenty of spring color.
-Tulips come in a range of beautiful colors, shapes, flower sizes and heights; some flower early, others later, so do check when you buy so that you can have a continuous display.
+There are also many shapes, flower sizes and heights; some flower early, others later, so do check when you buy so that you can have a continuous display.

-Tulips do best in a well-drained, neutral to alkaline soil; you can of course improve soil health and conditions in borders with compost or leaf mould; if your soil is acidic you will want to add lime for best results.
+The first thing to know on how to plant tulip bulbs is that they do best in a well-drained, neutral to alkaline soil.
+You can of course improve soil health and conditions in borders with compost or leaf mold; if your soil is acidic you will want to add lime for best results.
 If you're not sure, you can find out how to test the pH of soil with our beginner's guide.

 - Tulip bulbs should be planted around three times deeper than the height of each individual bulb.
 If not planted deep enough, they may suffer in really cold – or unseasonably warm – weather.
 For most tulip bulbs, the hole depth will need to be around 5 to 7in.
 If you live in a really cold zone, you may want to plant them a little deeper.